 - Pour the cheesecake filling over the crust.

-- Combine the strawberry puree and 1 Tbsp sweetener (I used Swerve.)
+- Combine the strawberry puree and 1 Tablespoon sweetener (I used Swerve.)

 - Drop by spoonfuls over the filling and then swirl gently with a knife or fork.
 Don’t over mix.